 Genetically Modified Crops

 Here we present Unilever’s position on genetically modified crops.

-Commitment to safety
+Unilever’s commitment to safety

-As one of the largest consumer goods companies in the world, Unilever’s priority is to provide consumers with products that are safe, meet all regulatory requirements and fulfil our high standards for quality.
+As one of the largest consumer goods companies in the world, Unilever’s priority is to provide consumers with safe products that meet all regulatory requirements and fulfil our high standards for quality.

 Our commitment to safety and quality includes all of our food ingredients, whether produced from conventional crops or from GM crops authorised by regulatory bodies.
 We believe GM crops are as safe as their traditional counterparts and fully support regulatory control around GM technology and continued scientific research in the area.